Commencement Frequently Asked Questions

 - If one of my guests is in a wheelchair, will a guest ticket be required?
-Yes, since a wheelchair occupies the space of a chair, a guest ticket is required for an individual in a wheelchair and all accompanying guest.
+Yes, since a wheelchair occupies the space of a chair, a guest ticket is required for an individual in a wheelchair and all accompanying guest and/or caregivers.

 - Can non-graduating USF students attend Commencement?
 Yes, but they need a guest ticket to enter the Church.

 - Will seating be available for people without guest tickets?
-Yes, guests without tickets can view the ceremony via Live Stream over the internet or on campus in the Pedro Arrupe Room and Cowell Hall rooms 106 and 107.
+Yes, there will be overflow seating available in Cowell 106/107.
+Further, guests without tickets can view the ceremony online via Live Stream.

 - Where and when do Candidates line up?
 Please arrive in the Atrium of Gleeson Library 45 minutes before your ceremony wearing your regalia.